Silvestre17/ATP.Tennis_MongoDB-SQL_BigDataStorage/README.md

     ```bash
     mongoimport --db atp --collection players --drop --file atpplayers.json
     ```
+    *(Note: The `--drop` option will remove the existing collection before importing new data to avoid duplicates.
+Make sure to adjust the file path as necessary.)*

 #### 2. Data Export to CSV

 1. Use `mongoexport` to create a CSV file that can be imported into MySQL.
     ```bash
-    mongoexport --db atp --collection players --type=csv --fields PlayerName,Born,Height... --out atp.csv
+    mongoexport --db atp --collection players --type=csv --fields PlayerName,Born,Height,Hand,LinkPlayer,Tournament,Location,Date,Ground,Prize,GameRound,GameRank,Oponent,WL,Score --out atp.csv
     ```
-    *(Note: You need to specify all fields you want to export)*
+    *(Note: You need to adjust the file path and fields according to your MongoDB collection structure.)*

 #### 3. Setup and Data Loading in MySQL